tommyfuu/MOSAIC/README.md

 Note that if you run into file path related errors, please check to ensure all the requested files in `methods_benchmarking_sim.R` and `methods_benchmarking.R` exist.

 #### 2.1.1 Running these methods for simulation
 To run the methods in scale in slurm, relevant parallelization and iterative running has been set up in the script `methods_benchmarking_sim.R`.
-For example, one can run the following to run all data on iteration `1` of the simulated dataset for running methods and generating batch corrected datasets for the minimally viable parameter set:
+For example, one can run the following to run all data on iteration `1` of the simulated dataset for running methods and generating inntegrated datasets for the minimally viable parameter set:
 ```
 source('./methods_benchmarking_sim.R')
 overall_path = './trial/simulate'